Hugh Holton Award

 Official rules

-One winner will be selected for each category.
+• One winner will be selected for each category.
 Non-member submissions and the preliminary round of member submissions are judged by a committee of published Midwest Chapter members; the finalist member submissions are sent on to a special guest judge, announced annually.
-The 2023 special guest judge was Hank Phillippi Ryan.
+The 2024 special guest judge was Mindy Mejia.

 2022 Hugh Holton Winners